DIY Book Safe Tutorial (Hidden Storage That Works!)

 When I was little, I loved Nancy Drew mysteries.
 My mom had nearly the whole set, and I read them all.

 This book safe is just the kind of thing that would have been in one of those mysteries!
-I firmly believe that solving a mystery needs to involve a book safe at one point or another, don’t you?
+I firmly believe that solving a mystery needs to involve a hidden safe at one point or another, don’t you?

 I personally would have loved one of these when I was younger.
 This is such a great craft for teens!
 Of course my valuables consisted of junk jewelry and about $.83 in change, but you have to start somewhere.